SpaceX Plans Sunday Launch

 Key Takeaways:

-• SpaceX has concluded its investigation into the Sept.
-1 rocket explosion, attributing the failure to a composite overwrapped pressure vessel (COPV) in the second-stage liquid oxygen tank.
+• SpaceX completed its investigation into the Sept.
+1 Falcon 9 explosion, attributing the cause to a composite overwrapped pressure vessel (COPV) failure in the second-stage liquid oxygen tank.

-• SpaceX is scheduled to resume launches this Sunday from Vandenberg with an Iridium satellite payload.
+• SpaceX has addressed the identified issues, plans to modify COPV design long-term, and is scheduled to resume launches this Sunday with an Iridium satellite.

 See a mistake?
 Contact us.